|Multiple raptures: Bobby Cannavale as Richie Finestra in Vinyl.|

 Yet these anachronisms have already become such a consistent part of the show’s texture that I suspect they are, if not meant to actively irritate the audience, at least meant to keep it off-balance (though for many viewers that may be the same thing).
-One recalls that Boardwalk Empire, Winter and Scorsese’s previous HBO collaboration, was likewise based on historical fact, yet departed early and forever from the scant and scurrilous factual record of Atlantic City politics during Prohibition, taking both real and reality-based characters through plots that were sheer fantasy.
-Even the show’s credit sequence, scored to the seventy-years-after hard pop of the Brian Jonestown Massacre, mashed eras in a way that was indefensible only to those who demanded chronological congruence at the expense of imaginative play.
+One recalls that Boardwalk Empire, Winter and Scorsese’s previous HBO collaboration, was likewise based in history, but departed early and forever from the scant and scurrilous factual record of Atlantic City politics during Prohibition, taking both real and reality-based characters through plots that were sheer fantasy.
+Even the show’s credit sequence, scored to the seventy-years-after hard pop of the Brian Jonestown Massacre, mashed eras in a way that was indefensible only to those who demanded chronological congruence at the expense of imaginative freedom.

 |James Jagger (centre) and band: Somewhat like, but not at all like, Johnny Rotten.|

 We should have guessed that Vinyl was up to something similar at the climax of the two-hour debut episode, which Scorsese directed.
-Watching the New York Dolls play “Personality Crisis” to a throbbing crowd at the Mercer Arts Center at three in the morning, Ricky experienced multiple raptures – suicidal despair, cocaine high, rock and roll rebirth – as sonic vibrations and communal ecstasy caused the very building to implode.
-The story was easy enough to check out, and to debunk: only a wall had collapsed, and it had been during the afternoon rehearsal of a band that wasn’t the New York Dolls.
+Watching the New York Dolls play “Personality Crisis” to a throbbing crowd at the Mercer Arts Center at three in the morning, Ricky experienced multiple raptures – suicidal despair, cocaine high, rock ‘n’ roll rebirth – as sonic vibrations and communal ecstasy caused the very building to implode.
+The story was easy enough to debunk: only a wall had collapsed, and it had been during the afternoon rehearsal of a band that wasn’t the New York Dolls.
 Yet the building came down, the show told you: the smoke that billowed up to the sky and coated Richie as he strutted free of the apocalypse was no dream, as unreal as it might have seemed for those few seconds.
-History was being invented here, boldly and audaciously, and the show was as good as saying: Fuck history.
-This is happening now.
+History was being invented here, boldly and audaciously, and the show was as good as saying: Fuck history, this is happening now.